HaschekSolutions/opentrashmail/README.md

 - 100% file based, no database needed
 - Can be used as Email Honeypot

+# Configuration
+Just edit the `config.ini` You can use the following settings

+- `DOMAINS` -> Comma separated list of domains this mailserver will be receiving emails on.
+It's just so the web interface can generate random addresses
+- `MAILPORT`-> The port the Python powered SMTP server will listen on.
+Default 25
+- `ADMIN` -> An email address (doesn't have to exist, just has to be valid) that will list all emails of all addresses the server has received.
+Kind of a catch-all
+- `DATEFORMAT` -> How should timestamps be shown on the web interface ([moment.js syntax](https://momentjs.com/docs/#/displaying/))

 # Roadmap
 - [x] Mailserver
   - [x] Storing received mails in JSON